 Hello.
 My name’s Jonny Hanson.
-I’m a PhD researcher at the University of Cambridge, where I study the relationships between people and snow leopards in Nepal.
-There are only four to seven thousand of these endangered cats left in the wild, spread across 12 countries in South and Central Asia.
+Between 2012 and 2017 I was a PhD researcher at the University of Cambridge, where I studied the relationships between people and snow leopards in Nepal.
+There are only four to seven thousand of these threatened cats left in the wild, spread across 12 countries in South and Central Asia.
 One of the main threats they face is from conflict with local people, who often lose livestock to snow leopards, and can kill the cats in retaliation.
 In turn, snow leopards are a threat to the livelihoods of local communities, who are often quite poor and dependent on livestock farming.

 My research is trying to help us understand these complex interactions.
 It seeks to build the most comprehensive picture so far of people’s conflicts with and attitudes to snow leopards, and how these are affected by characteristics like age, gender and religion.
 Crucially, the study also looks at whether families who are less dependent on livestock for their income, and who are included, rather than excluded, from managing local conservation issues, are more likely to have better relations with snow leopards.